Hybrid work is here to stay, but have you reconsidered your office’s layout to meet the moment?

 Large conference rooms just don’t fit the bill anymore, and all meeting rooms should be equipped with smart technology and hybrid communication tools.
 If your team isn’t using certain spaces, or they don’t have the right tech to facilitate equitable hybrid work, it’s time to reimagine these rooms for 2022 and beyond.

-Companies are now investing in spatial intelligence solutions, like the VergeSense Spatial Intelligence Platform, that not only help them understand their meeting data, but automate processes that were manual, like checking in to meeting rooms, using QR codes, and going out of your way to release a room when a meeting is canceled.
+Companies are now investing in occupancy intelligence solutions, like the VergeSense Occupancy Intelligence Platform, that not only help them understand their meeting data, but automate processes that were manual, like checking in to meeting rooms, using QR codes, and going out of your way to release a room when a meeting is canceled.

 The Cost of Meeting Rooms